 In 2021, The Weeknd said he’d boycott future Grammys after he received zero noms — despite having hits like "Blinding Lights.”
 And said he wouldn’t allow his label to submit his songs for Grammy consideration “because of the secret committees.”
 Jay-Z, Frank Ocean, Nicki Minaj, and other artists have also raised concerns about how Black artists haven’t been represented in the award show’s top music categories.
 And studies agree.

-Last year, the Recording Academy scrapped the “secret” committees in efforts to create more transparency.
+Later that year, the Recording Academy scrapped the “secret” committees in efforts to create more transparency.
 This year’s ceremony would be the first in which thousands of Recording Academy voting members — including artists, producers, and songwriters — decide who wins a prize without the committees.

 The 2022 awards show will be produced with an inclusion rider — the first major music awards show to do so.